safaa-alnabulsi/coat-of-arms/README.md

     streamlit run view_crops.py

-6- To check the loss/accuracy while training with tensorboard, run the following command next to `logs/experiments` folder.
-The server will start in http://localhost:6006/ :

-    tensorboard --logdir=logs/experiments/ --bind_all

 __Note__: if you want to see results from more than one experiment, you need to run it:

     tensorboard --logdir_spec ExperimentA:path/to/dir,ExperimentB:another/path/to/somewhere